KostiantynFrolov/tonic-or-toxic/README.md

 * Create a virtual environment
 * Activate the virtual environment
 * Install the required packages
 * Ensure your Django settings are configured to use PostgreSQL.
-Update the "Database" settings in your settings.py file with your PostgreSQL database details.
+Update the "Database" settings in your settings.py file with your PostgreSQL database details
 * Apply migrations
 * Start the Django server

+##Sources
+This application uses information from [@ the Center for Science in the Public Interest](https://www.cspinet.org), an independent food and health watchdog based in Washington.